Rings of Saturn: Spokes

 Until 1980, the structure of the rings of Saturn was explained as being caused exclusively by the action of gravitational forces.
 Then images from the Voyager spacecraft showed radial features in the B Ring, known as spokes, which could not be explained in this manner, as their persistence and rotation around the rings was not consistent with gravitational orbital mechanics.
 The spokes appear dark in backscattered light, and bright in forward-scattered light; the transition occurs at a phase angle near 60°.
 The leading hypothesis regarding the spokes' composition is that they consist of microscopic dust particles suspended away from the main ring by electrostatic repulsion, as they rotate almost synchronously with the magnetosphere of Saturn.
 The precise mechanism generating the spokes is still unknown.
 It has been suggested that the electrical disturbances might be caused by either lightning bolts in Saturn's atmosphere or micrometeoroid impacts on the rings.
 Alternatively, it is proposed that the spokes are very similar to a phenomenon known as lunar horizon glow or dust levitation, and caused by intense electric fields across the terminator of ring particles, not electrical disturbances.

 The spokes were not observed again until some twenty-five years later, this time by the Cassini space probe.
 The spokes were not visible when Cassini arrived at Saturn in early 2004.
 Some scientists speculated that the spokes would not be visible again until 2007, based on models attempting to describe their formation.
 Nevertheless, the Cassini imaging team kept looking for spokes in images of the rings, and they were next seen in images taken on 5 September 2005.

 The spokes appear to be a seasonal phenomenon, disappearing in the Saturnian midwinter and midsummer and reappearing as Saturn comes closer to equinox.
 Suggestions that the spokes may be a seasonal effect, varying with Saturn's 29.7-year orbit, were supported by their gradual reappearance in the later years of the Cassini mission.

-Moonlet
+Moonlets

 In 2009, during equinox, a moonlet embedded in the B ring was discovered from the shadow it cast.
 It is estimated to be 400 m in diameter.
 The moonlet was given the provisional designation S/2009 S 1.
+Another moonlet in the B ring was also observed in 2009, though it was reported much later in June 2026.
+That moonlet is now designated S/2009 S 2.